top of page

 We believe that land healing and community healing are inseparable.
 Our programs uplift Indigenous wellness, ceremony, and cultural reconnection.

-SOVERIGHNTY NOT SYMBOLISM
+SOVEREIGNTY NOT SYMBOLISM

 We move beyond performative inclusion — centering Indigenous leadership, voices, and values in all we do.
+Providing land protection, management and cultural consulting for organizations.
+Educational workshops and retreats.

 Our Board